Table of Contents

 What makes Zendoo so unique is that it’s based on a decentralized sidechain ecosystem.

 Sidechains are blockchains connected to a primary blockchain through a cross-chain protocol.
-This enables a completely new blockchain to be set up with its own rules and consensus protocols.
+This enables developers to set up a completely new blockchain with its own rules and consensus protocols.
 Meanwhile, it takes advantage of the security of the main blockchain (mainchain), and the economies of scale of being part of a public ecosystem instead of a standalone closed system.

 This provides a number of advantages for developers, from speed to security to flexibility, and makes it incredibly easy to get started.